Input Output Tables

 Input output (IO) tables are essential inputs to many analyses, such as economic impact assessments.
-However, they are also very difficult to make, so Statistics NZ updates them only infrequently.
+However, they are also difficult to make, so Statistics NZ updates its versions only infrequently.
 For example, Stat NZ’s current IO tables are for 2013.

 While we acknowledge the significant effort required to update these tables, the national economy has grown significantly since 2013.
 In fact, GDP grew more than $47 billion between 2013 and 2017, with some industries growing rapidly during that period, while others declined.

 Naturally, however, these structural changes are not captured in the current 2013 IO tables, so analyses based on them no longer reflect economic realities ‘on the ground.’

 Rather than wait years for new official IO tables to be made, we created our own new set for 2017 to replace the ageing official ones.

 This isn’t the first time that we’ve done this, however.
 In 2015, we created NZ’s first and only independently-derived IO tables to replace the then-2007 versions available via Stats NZ.
 These were a hit, and were used by dozens of organizations to estimate the economic impacts of various industries, projects, policies, and events.